udoprog/argwerk/README.md

 * Parsing into [OsString]s.
 The default parser will panic in case not valid unicode is passed into it in accordance with [std::env::args].

-For how to use, see the documentation of [argwerk::parse!].
+For how to use, see the documentation of [argwerk::define] and [argwerk::parse].

 ## Examples